alphagov/content-publisher/docs/adr/000x-modelling-history.md

 The TimelineEntry model represents an event that should be shown to a user as part of a visual timeline of a document's history.
 In order for the timeline to be a flexible feature that can be iterated, this model should not be used outside of the timeline context.
+Previously models such as Removal and Withdrawal were associated directly with a TimelineEntry which meant state was accessed through the timeline.
+These are now suggested to be associated with a Status model.

 At the time of writing it wasn't yet determined what the timeline would show, and therefore it wasn't clear exactly how